Lake Superior agate

-Lake Superior agate is a type of iron-colored agate originating from the Lake Superior region in the United States and Canada.
+Lake Superior agate is a type of iron-colored agate originating from the Lake Superior region of the United States and Canada.
 It commonly occurs as a collectible beach stone on the Lake Superior shoreline in Minnesota, Michigan, Wisconsin, and Ontario, and it can also be found in glacial deposits in these and several Midwestern states.
 As a gemstone, Lake Superior agate is valued for its vibrant bands in predominant shades of red, orange, and white, but they may also be other colors.
-Lake Superior agates are believed to be the world's oldest, having formed within the basaltic lava flows of the Midcontinent Rift System roughly 1.1 billion years ago.
+Lake Superior agates are believed to be the world's oldest agates, having formed within the basaltic lava flows of the Midcontinent Rift System roughly 1.1 billion years ago.
 In 1969, the Lake Superior agate was designated by the Minnesota Legislature as the official state gemstone.

 Geology

 A geologic map of the Superior trough, the northernmost segment of the Midcontinent Rift System.
 Lake Superior agates formed within several of the volcanic rock units (labeled in green).

 Lake Superior agates are believed to be the world's oldest agates.
 They formed as nodules within iron-rich lava flows that occurred roughly 1.1 billion years ago during the Mesoproterozoic era.
 These lava flows resulted from the Midcontinent Rift, when the North American craton attempted to split apart along a rift 2000 km in length that extended from present-day Lake Superior southwest as far as Kansas and southeast into Lower Michigan.
 While volcanic activity occurred along the entire rift, Lake Superior agates only formed in the Superior trough, which formed the basin of Lake Superior when the last glaciers retreated from the area roughly 10,000 years ago.

 As the lava flows solidified into layers of basalt (or less commonly, rhyolite), bubbles of water vapor and carbon dioxide became trapped within the rock, forming vesicles.
 Soon after, silica- and iron-rich groundwater permeated the basalt, forming a gel within the vesicles.
-Gradually, layers of chalcedony fibers and iron oxides develop from the gel, forming solid nodules of agate.
+Gradually, layers of chalcedony fibers and iron oxides developed from the gel, forming solid nodules of agate.

 Over the next billion years, some agate nodules were separated from their host rock by weathering.
 However, most remained embedded in the basalt until the ice ages of the Pleistocene epoch.